 Hout Bay Harbor is undoubtedly the best place in Cape Town to grab proper fish and chips and other freshly caught seafood.
 Moreover, you might also get a chance to spot a few Cape Fur seals frolicking in the water nearby.

 History buffs shouldn’t miss a chance to drop by the small maritime antique store housing age-old relics and trinkets.
 A short stroll away, you could also get a closer look at the former Dutch defense systems at the West Battery ruins.

 Chapman’s Peak Drive

-Chapman’s Peak Drive is one of South Africa’s most remarkable drives.
+Chapman’s Peak Drive is one of South Africa’s most remarkable drives and a huge must on any Cape Town itinerary.
 The 9km route stretches along the Atlantic coast between Hout Bay and Noordhoek on the south-western tip of South Africa and has an impressive 114 curves.
 The road follows the rocky coastline and offers breathtaking views along the way.

-There is an R50 one-way tollgate fee to travel along this stretch, but it’s worth every penny.
+There is an R54 (2022) one-way tollgate fee to travel along this stretch, but it’s worth every penny.
 Be sure to stop at one of the many lookout points along the way to admire the views, snap pictures, or even enjoy a picnic.